Where to Watch Super Tuesday Returns With Food and Drink Deals Around DC

 3400 Georgia Ave.
 NW

 You can bring a crowd to this huge Park View bar hall, which will show the returns on its TVs.
-Drink deals from 6:30 to to 9:30 include $5 Hook Hall Lager, $10 specialty cocktails, and a $20 Bud Light buckets.
+Drink deals from 6:30 to to 9:30 include $5 Hook Hall Lager, $10 specialty cocktails, and $20 Bud Light buckets.
 There’re civic offerings, too: a DC voter registration booth and a free standup show at start of night to ease any tensions.

 Taqueria del Barrio